 The winning Aston Villa team of 2002 had 3 Irish men in it.
 Steven Foley-Sheridan's career never took off due to injuries (he also played in the 2004 final for Villa as they lost to Middlesbrough) while Peter Hynes drifted out of the LOI in his mid 20s.
 Goalkeeper Wayne Henderson played 6 times for the Ireland team but he too had his career cut short in 2011 due to a succession of injuries.

 Winning side Manchester United had a boy from Wicklow at the heart of their defence and Paul McShane would go on to have a terrific career with Sunderland, Hull and Reading.
-He hasn't played for the Ireland team since 2016 but continues to play with Rochdale.
+Incredibly, McShane re-signed for United as a player-coach for the under-23s last summer.

 Liverpool won the Youth Cup in 2006 with Stirling-born Jimmy Ryan in midfield.
-Ryan would go on to play for Ireland U-21s and is still playing with Rochdale having had a career in Leagues One and Two in England.
+Ryan would go on to play for Ireland U-21s and is now a free agent after a spell with Rochdale.
 The losing Manchester City side contained three Irish lads who didn’t make the breakthrough in England.
-Michael Daly played a bit in the LOI but is playing in the Leinster Senior league now, Karl Moore is with Shels and Gary Breen is currently with Cliftonville.
+Michael Daly played a bit in the LOI but is playing in the Leinster Senior league now, Karl Moore retired in 2020, and Gary Breen is currently with Dungannon Swifts.

 Manchester City won with Dubliner Donal McDermott in the side.
 He never really established himself at any club after that (including winning a league title in half a season with Dundalk) and last played for Swindon in League Two in 2018.

 Arsenal beat Liverpool in 2009 with the help of two lads who represented both England and Ireland at underage level.
 Rhys Murphy is currently with Southend United while midfielder Conor Henderson last played in Bulgaria with Pirin Blagoevgrad.